sjt-github/Hemberg-scRNA-seq-Course/docs/18-clustering.md

 res <- unique(do.call(rbind, tsne.res))
 ```

+`SC3` is also stochastic, but thanks to the consensus step, it is more robust and less likely to produce different outcomes.

 __Exercise 9__: Visualize the different clustering solutions using a
 heatmap.
 Then run tSNE+kmeans algorithm with $k = 2$ or $k = 4$ and
 see how the clustering looks like in these cases.